Buffer (application): Buffer for Business

-Buffer for Business produced over 10% of the company's total revenue in December 2013.
-In 2014, the app was used by over 2,500 publishers and agencies.
-Organizations that use Buffer for Business include About.com, Fortune, and Business Insider.
+Buffer for Business was a tier of the Buffer application aimed at businesses and corporations.
+Launched in 2013, it offered team collaboration and expanded analytics features compared to Buffer's consumer plans.

+In June 2026, Buffer was among the apps added to LinkedIn's "connected apps" feature, which lets members display automatically generated, verified descriptions of how they use third-party tools directly on their profiles.

+Data

+Buffer publishes original data that analyzes posts sent through the platform.
+Including an analysis of 2 Million LinkedIn posts, as well as 150,000 TikTok posts.

 Popularity and growth

 After its establishment in 2010, Buffer's total revenue per year increased to $1 million in January 2013, and then crossed $2 million in September of the same year through the growth of customers using the application.
 By September 2013, Buffer gained 1 million users, with around 16,000 paying users.
 The number of posts shared through Buffer application crossed 87,790,000 posts and the number of accounts that were used through the application reached 1,266,722, with an average of 70 posts per account.
-By February 2014, the number of Buffer users reached 1.3 million.
-The organization's annual revenue reached $3,900,000, a 38.3% increase since December 2013.